 The input signal (from the input or the preamp) is applied to both BJTs.

-When the input audio signal (AC) is positive, it allows the +V supply rail to send [positive] current to the output.
+When the input audio signal (AC) is positive, the +V supply rail can send [positive] current to the output.

-When the input audio signal (AC) is negative, it allows the –V supply rail to send [negative] current to the output.
+When the input audio signal (AC) is negative, the –V supply rail can send [negative] current to the output.

-The results is that the amplifier effectively switches between power rails (and very quickly at that).
+The result is that the amplifier effectively switches between power rails (and very quickly at that).
 Only allows one power rail at a time can send current to the output at any given time.
-The +V supply rail is responsible for all positive current in the output signal and the –V supply rail is responsible for all negative current in the output.
+The +V supply rail is responsible for all positive current in the output signal, and the –V supply rail is responsible for all negative current in the output.

-Either voltage supply is capably of driving much more current that the input signal and so the dual-BJT configuration acts as an amplifier!
+Both voltage supplies can drive much more current than the input signal, so the dual-BJT configuration acts as an amplifier!